SuperX612/GLAD/README.md

     return reimgs
 ```

 ## Simple Usage

 - Download the [trained generator](https://drive.google.com/file/d/1ZXaoF-3abmrjMwhIRLEg5ri05W5dMEQI/view?usp=sharing) and place it in "./savedModel/"
 - run main.py, and you can adjust the argument in main.py

-also you can train your generator by run TrainGeneratorGtoImg.py
+also, you can train your generator by running TrainGeneratorGtoImg.py

 ## Results